 My sentence was cut short as a shrill sound echoed that of the fallen beast.
 It traveled through the trees, a distant echo.
 The cries sounded first from the south, then from the north.
 The calls mirrored each other before blending into a single vicious cry.
 They weren’t close; they were here.

 “Son of a bitch, Caden,” Kori shouted, rushing from the corpses she’d been studying to where we’d gathered.
 “What do we do now?”
 She looked around at the trees, overwhelmed by what was happening.

 “We fight,” I said, angry and frustrated.

 “I really don’t like the sound of that.”
-Merek spun his twin axes in his hands, the small curved blades forming a hook-like shape.
+Merek spun his twin axes in his hands, the small, curved blades forming hook-like shapes.
 “Bastard!
 Be careful what you wish for.”